Detailed Program Description

 Jazz Road recognizes the complete history and aesthetic range of excellence within jazz music and will not attempt to define “jazz” in the Guidelines or communications.
 The program acknowledges that jazz is rooted in the Black experience and is by nature a communal music informed by artists, elders, and their communities.

-Current Jazz Road Tours grantees are eligible to apply for Jazz Road Creative Residencies.
-However, a key Jazz Road objective is to award a large and diverse pool of artists across the U.S.
+A key Jazz Road objective is to award a large and diverse pool of artists across the U.S. However, current Jazz Road Tours grantees are eligible to apply for Jazz Road Creative Residencies.

 - Creative Residency Eligibility

-In all cases, applicants must provide narrative that addresses review criteria and priorities, while defining concrete outcomes.
+Applicants must provide a narrative that addresses the program’s review criteria and priorities while clearly defining tangible outcomes.

 Eligible residencies can address any of three areas: